-There is no Detect Integrator (DI) in SYNC mode (each touch is a detection), but the Max On-duration will depend on the time between SYNC pulses, refer toMax On-duration and Section 3.4.
+There is no Detect Integrator (DI) in SYNC mode (each touch is a detection),, refer to Section 3.4.
 Recalibration timeout is a fixed number of measurements so it will vary with the SYNC period.

 Figure 3-4.
 SYNC Mode (Short Pulses)